No law prohibits a medical license for people with epilepsy.

 Avoiding those lifestyle options should be done in most opportunities but shouldn’t be much of a problem in the hospital.

-In the hospital, the lighting is very consistent and really doesn’t ever go off unless there’s no one in the hospital.
+In the hospital, the lighting is very consistent and doesn’t ever go off unless there’s no one in the hospital.

 This should never be a threat to a nurse with epilepsy in any hospital across the world.